viamrobotics/docs/docs/installation/install/_index.md

 description: "Install viam-server on your robot."
 ---

-If you have [a compatible operating system set up on your computer](/installation/prepare/) you are ready to install `viam-server`.
+If you have a compatible operating system on your computer, you are ready to install `viam-server`.

 ### Quickstart